pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Are Your Favorite Cartoons?
 * What Are Your Favorite Commercials?
 * How Much Are You Influenced by Advertising?

-# Movies & Theater

-* What was the last live performance you saw?
-* What Are Your Favorite Movies Ever?
-* What Were the Best Movies You Saw in the Past Year?
-* What Movies Do You Watch, or Reference, Over and Over?
-* What Movies, Shows or Books Do You Wish Had Sequels, Spinoffs or New Episodes?
-* Do You Like Horror Movies?
-* What Is Your Favorite Comedy?
-* Who Are Your Favorite Movie Stars?
-* Would You Pay Extra for a 3-D Movie?
-* Where, and How, Do You Watch Movies?
-* What Are the Best Live Theatrical Performances You've Ever Seen?
-* Have You Ever Stumbled Upon a Cool Public Performance?
-*